Ethiopia: Abiy vows to continue Tigray offensive | DW | 05.11.2020

 Read more: Tigray region's defiance puts strains on Ethiopia's unity

 Ethiopian lawmakers on Thursday unanimously approved a six-month state of emergency in Tigray.
-This could lead to a curfew, searches without warrants, transportation and communications restrictions, AFP cited a senior government official as saying.
+This could lead to a curfew, searches without warrants and transport and communications restrictions, AFP cited a senior government official as saying.

 The move against Tigray comes despite international calls for restraint.